 Maximize space with 15 Square Feet of drying room using the Excalibur D900CDSHD.
 If you are dehydrating food, herbs, or flowers on a commercial scale, for a restaurant, store, or small market- this one is for you.
 It includes a guide, that will give you precise instructions on making the most of your Excalibur dehydrator no matter what you use it for.
 The thermostat is easily adjustable, and the timer can be set for up to 26 hours- for slow and precise drying.

 Commercial dehydrator models are built to handle a high volume of food and last a very long time.

 It is a hefty unit, weighing in at about 110 pounds.
-With a slick and user-friendly digital touchscreen, immaculate craftsmanship, 3 speed motor, and stainless steel body and shelves, you can begin to see how TSM came up with their price point.
+With a slick and user-friendly digital touchscreen, immaculate craftsmanship, 3-speed motor, and stainless steel body and shelves, you can begin to see how TSM came up with its price point.
 Fortunately, shipping comes free of charge.
 A few thousand dollars is a tall order, though in the price range of most commercial dehydrators.